jroesch/dda/resources/report.md

 # Related Work

+There is quite a bit of related work providing simple APIs for highly performant matrix operations.
+The prior work on this idea helped inform and guide our research, experimentation and implementation.

-## CombBLas and KDT
+## COMBINATORIAL_BLAS
+We are in the same space
+COMBINATORIAL_BLAS [^combblas]
 Ideas from CombBlas, and quad trees.

 ## Repa
-Repa was very interesting to us because of its novel approach to stream fusion.
-A technique that allows the compiler to fuse loop bodies into single iterations over a structure (in this an array), coupled with their multiple array representations which allow the programmer to specify how new arrays are computed, copied, ect.
+Repa is an interesting because its novel approach to array representation and stream fusion.
+This technique allows the compiler to fuse loop bodies into single iterations over a structure (in this an array), coupled with their multiple array representations which allow the programmer to specify how new arrays are computed, copied, ect.
 We fortunately learned a lot from